pydicom/pydicom/doc/guides/user/quick_start.rst

 The main drawbacks of :attr:`Dataset.pixel_array<Dataset.pixel_array>` are:

 * It requires loading the entire *Pixel Data* into memory.
+* The ``ndarray`` is kept as an attribute of the dataset, taking up memory when it might not need to do so.
 * The returned ``ndarray`` lacks any descriptive metadata.
 * The conversion can only be customized using a second function.